 Instructions

-- To make a choux pastry, preheat the oven to 355 F/180 C. Take a parchment sheet and, using a pencil, trace a pattern of a crown made of 8 circles of about ⅕ inches/4 to 5 cm in diameter.
+- To make a choux pastry, preheat the oven to 355 degrees F/180 degrees C. Take a parchment sheet and, using a pencil, trace a pattern of a crown made of 8 circles of about ⅕ inches (4 to 5 cm) in diameter.
 Turn the paper over and put it on a baking sheet.
 Place water, salt, sugar, and butter cut into pieces in a medium saucepan and bring to a boil.
-Remove from the heat and add the sifted flour all at one time and mix well with a wooden spoon.
+Remove from the heat, add the sifted flour all at once, and mix well with a wooden spoon.
 Bring back the preparation to the heat for about 1 to 2 minutes to dry the dough (it will start sticking to the bottom of the pan).
-Take the pâte à choux (choux pastry dough) out of the heat and put it in a bowl.
+Put the choux pastry dough out of the heat in a bowl.
 Let it cool for a few minutes.

 - In a bowl of the stand mixer, place butter and whip it.
 Add the praline and mix it.
 Gradually add the smoothed pastry cream and whisk until homogenous.